-Our intensity data presented is divided by the total number of employees.
+1. Our intensity data presented are divided by the total number of employees.

-Greenhouse gas emissions are calculated with reference to the "Reporting Guidance on Environmental KPIs" issued by The Stock Exchange of Hong Kong Limited and the emission factor published by the electricity provider.
+2. Greenhouse gas emissions are calculated with reference to the "Reporting Guidance on Environmental KPIs" issued by the Stock Exchange and the emission factor published by the electricity provider (CLP 2020 Sustainability Report).